More than 60,000 vacuums recalled because they could catch fire - NewsBreak

 Officials said the model numbers are “visible when the clean water tank is removed.”

 There have been 66 reports of vacuums smoking and “emitting a burning odor” and “five reports of the battery pack catching on fire,” officials said.
-And of those five, three caused some property damage and “one burn injury.”Childhood vaccination rates fall again, alarming experts, CDC
+And of those five, three caused some property damage and “one burn injury.”In final interview, Lisa Marie Presley’s health struggles were evident

 The vacuums were sold at Walmart as well as online through Bissel, Walmart, QVC, Amazon, Costco, Kohls, Wayfair and several others between January 2019 and November 2022, officials stated.